 The Iloca Stereo Rapid is well specified.
 A pair of Prontor–SVS shutters provide speeds from 1 to 1/300 sec and apertures ranging from f2.8 to 16.
 There is a 10 sec delayed action timer (V setting), threaded shutter button which will accept a cable release, and a PC flash connection.
 Two flash settings are provided - M and X synch settings for electronic flash units or flash bulbs as appropriate.
 Focussing range is 3 feet (1 metre) to ∞.
 This model also includes a depth of field scale incorporated into the focussing wheel.

 The built-in viewfinder does reduce the image size, but not to the same degree as previous models.
-This model has the added benefit of a rangefinder, which provides a very clear, crisp image.
-Iloca produced an optional stereo viewfinder accessory, with built-in spirit level, for this model - if you can find one.
+This model has the added benefit of a rangefinder, which provides a very clear, crisp image to aid focussing.
+Iloca produced an optional stereo viewfinder accessory, with built-in spirit level, for this model - very useful, if you are fortunate enough to find one.

 The Stereo Rapid is normally found with the Steinheil München Cassarit 1:2.8 / 35mm lenses.
 These lenses produce nice images which seem a bit sharper (especially at the corners) when compared to the Jlitar lenses from earlier models.
-Some Iloca Stereo Rapid models were in fact built with the same Steinheil München Cassar S 1:3.5 / 35mm lenses as found on the Stereo Realist 45 (and in fact these Rapid F3.5 models are identical to the Realist 45, except that they have a PC flash contact on the lower front panel and a standard accessory shoe).
+Some Iloca Stereo Rapid models were in fact built with the same Steinheil München Cassar S 1:3.5 / 35mm lenses as found on the Stereo Realist 45 (the Rapid F3.5 model cameras are identical to the Realist 45, except that they have a PC flash contact on the lower front panel and a standard accessory shoe).

 Note 2: the accessory shoe on this model is located closer to the centre of the camera than the shoe on the Iloca Stereo II / IIa models.
-Consequently, the viewfinder accessory from those models will not be centrally aligned if attached to this model.
+Consequently, the viewfinder accessory from the earlier models will not be centrally aligned if attached to this model.

 Specifications: Iloca Stereo Rapid